fesiib/expressedit-website/index.markdown

 {: .sys-img}
 ![Main interface of ExpressEdit](/assets/img/old-system.png)

-The first iteration of <span class="sys-name">ExpressEdit</span>'s interface is designed to allow users (1) express their edit commands through natural language text and sketching on the video and (2) iterate on their edit commands as well as manually manipulate the interpretation results.
+The first iteration of <span class="sys-name">ExpressEdit</span>'s interface is designed to allow users to (1) express their edit commands through natural language text and sketching on the video and (2) iterate on their edit commands as well as manually manipulate the interpretation results.

 <br/>